AlexanderLutsenko/nami/README.md

 # Run a command on an instance
 nami ssh gpu-box "nvidia-smi"

-# Forward an instance’s configured port (e.g. Jupyter on 8888) to localhost
-nami ssh gpu-box --forward

 # Forward an arbitrary local port (override the one in config)
 nami ssh gpu-box --forward 9000